edgedb/edgedb/docs/datamodel/aliases.rst

 An *alias* is a named set of values produced by an expression.

-Aliases can be referred to like regular type in other expressions.
+Aliases can be referred to like regular types in other expressions.
 Aliases over queries that return objects essentially define a dynamic *subtype* of the original object type, which may have additional properties and links as may be specified by a *shape* in the alias